“Let’s not let fear stop us from being the good news to a world desperate to be known by God’s love.” – Shannan Martin, Falling Free.

 A few weeks ago, I asked my husband if he ever had fears for our children.
 “Not really,” was his reply.
 I looked at him in awe and a no little jealousy and admitted that I was full of fears.
 While he wasn’t scared of much, I admitted to walking around with, at best, a low-level of anxiety on their behalf most of the time.
 And that’s on a good day.
 On a bad day, the fear blinds me to anything else.

 I discovered Shannan Martin’s blog several months ago.
 Her story is fascinating and it’s challenged my fears in the best ways.
 Through some unexpected life changes, they were challenged to look again at their dreams.
 They had made all the safe and easy choices and felt like they were missing something.
 They opened their hands and asked God to help them see the world the way he does and it changed everything.

-Her book, Falling Free, comes out in just a few weeks and I’ve had the opportunity to read an advanced copy.
-I have pages of quotes I’ve copied from it.
+I’ve finished her book, Falling Free, and have pages of quotes I’ve copied from it.
 Most of them are about fear.

 “The irony is, not only are we hesitant to allow our kids to live in the world, on mission, we’re also eager to use them as prime scapegoats for our own bailout.”

 “We elevate our families above God’s divine plan to heal humanity through his glory, but we are fooling ourselves when we believe we can rubber stamp a guarantee of protection and provision across their lives. . .”

 “. . . if we want to see his goodness, we’ve got to drop our torn-up nets and follow him even as the bile rises in our throats and people snicker.”